 They can even be fitted over aging crowns and bridges, rejuvenating their appearance.
 Just like ordinary veneers, Lumineers cannot become stained or discolored.

-The next stages to take a detailed impression of your teeth, alongside photos and sometimes x-rays.
-All this information is sent to the dental laboratory who will make your Lumineers.
+The next step is taking a detailed impression of your teeth.
+This involves photos and sometimes x-rays.
+All this information is sent to the dental laboratory that will make your Lumineers.
 That is it!
-There is no need for local anesthesia, and no need for the dentist to reshape your teeth or to place temporary veneers.
+There is no need for local anesthesia and no need for the dentist to reshape your teeth or to place temporary veneers.

-During your next visit, your Lumineers will be ready to try in and can be permanently bonded onto your teeth.
-The bonding process requires Dr. Umanoff or your local dentist to lightly etch your teeth, slightly roughening the tooth surface, which creates a better bond with the Lumineer.
-Now all you need do is to enjoy your new smile.
+Your Lumineers will be ready to try on during your next visit and can be permanently bonded onto your teeth.
+The bonding process requires Dr. Umanoff or your local dentist to etch your teeth lightly.
+He slightly roughens the tooth surface, which creates a strong bond with the Lumineer.
+Now all you need to do is to enjoy your new smile.

-It’s also worth talking about the potential longevity of Lumineers, as some people who have received this treatment have been enjoying their Lumineers for twenty years.
-Although they are slightly more expensive compared with conventional dental veneers, they can be more cost-effective in the longer term.
+It’s also worth talking about the potential longevity of Lumineers.
+Some people who have this treatment have enjoyed their Lumineers for twenty years.
+Although they are slightly more expensive than conventional dental veneers, they can be more cost-effective in the longer term.

-Not everybody is suitable for porcelain veneers, and Lumineers work best in specific situations, but now you know a bit more about both these options, you can discuss them more fully with Dr. Umanoff or your nearby dentist.
+Not everybody is suitable for porcelain veneers, and Lumineers work best in specific situations.
+Now that you know a bit more about both these options, you can discuss them more fully with Dr. Umanoff or your nearby dentist.

-Porcelain veneers and Lumineers are both excellent treatments that have helped many people achieve their dream smile.
-The best way to discover if they could help you and which type will most suit your needs is to talk to your local cosmetic dentist or the best rated veneer dentist Dr. Umanoff.
+Porcelain veneers and Lumineers are excellent treatments that have helped many people achieve their dream smiles.
+The best way to discover if they could help you and which type will most suit your needs is to talk to your local cosmetic dentist or the best-rated veneer dentist Dr. Umanoff.

 Your veneers can be made from porcelain or composite.

-Composite resin veneers are a good choice if you want a cost-effective way to get a smile makeover, but they won’t last as long as porcelain veneers.
+Composite resin veneers are the right choice if you want a cost-effective way to get a smile makeover, but they won’t last as long as porcelain veneers.

-Over time, composite veneers can become stained and will need replacing more frequently.
+Over time, they can become stained and will need replacing more frequently.
 Although modern composite resins can look wonderful, they are not quite as life-like as the latest porcelains.
 If you want the best aesthetics, you might need to consider porcelain veneers.

-- Porcelain veneers will generally need at least two visits to your dentist or Luxden Dental Center in Brooklyn as they are indirect restorations meaning they are made outside your mouth.
+Porcelain veneers will generally need at least two visits to your dentist or Luxden Dental Center as they are indirect restorations meaning they are made outside your mouth.
 There are also different ways of making porcelain veneers.
-Sometimes they can be made in office by Dr. Umanoff or your local dentist while you wait.
+Sometimes they can be made in the office by Dr. Umanoff or your local dentist while you wait.

 With these types of veneers, your dentist will prepare and scan your tooth before using the information to mill your veneers on-site.
-These are then hand-finished and glazed and can be fitted before you leave the dental office.
-Alternatively they will be fabricated in a dental laboratory, a process that will take a couple of days or more.
-The types of porcelains used to make the veneers can vary tremendously and the choice can be influenced by whether your teeth are stained, or if tooth preparation is needed, which is yet another thing to decide.
+These are then hand-finished and glazed and can be fitted before leaving the dental office.
+Alternatively, they will be fabricated in a dental laboratory, which will take a couple of days or more.
+The types of porcelains used to make the veneers can vary tremendously, and the choice can be influenced by whether your teeth are stained or if tooth preparation is needed, which is yet another thing to decide.

-Some types of veneers require dentist to shape the tooth, removing some healthy tooth structure so there is sufficient room for the veneer to be made without it looking and feeling too bulky.
-Others including dentist in Brooklyn Dr. Umanoff require little or no preparation which is preferable because it will preserve your tooth, but unless used in the right circumstances could leave you with bulky, false and uncomfortable veneers.
+Some types of veneers require a dentist to shape the tooth, removing some healthy tooth structure so there is sufficient room for the veneer to be made without it looking and feeling too bulky.
+Others, including Dr. Umanoff, require little or no preparation, which is preferable because it will preserve your tooth, but unless used in the right circumstances, it could leave you with bulky, false, and uncomfortable veneers.

-Quite often, dentists at Luxden use smile design technology to digitally manipulate images of your teeth to achieve perfect proportions (virtual width of the teeth, taking the golden proportion as parameter), showing how they will look once treatment is completed.
+Quite often, dentists at Luxden use smile design technology to digitally manipulate images of your teeth to achieve perfect proportions (virtual width of the teeth, taking the golden ratio as a parameter), showing how they will look once treatment is completed.

 It’s a great idea because you can become involved with designing your new smile and the design can be altered until you are entirely happy with the result.